-As of March 31, 2023, PCT had \$38.4 million of Available Unrestricted Liquidity.
+As of June 30, 2023, PCT had \$28.9 million of Available Unrestricted Liquidity.
 On March 15, 2023, PCT entered into a \$150.0 million revolving credit facility (the "Revolving Credit Facility").
-Borrowings under the Revolving Credit Agreement may be used for working capital, capital expenditures and other general corporate purposes and satisfies the financing obligation imposed upon PCT by the Limited Waiver (as defined below) - refer to Note 3 -
+Borrowings under the Revolving Credit Agreement (as described in Note 3 - Notes Payable and Debt Instruments) may be used for working capital, capital